awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-known-issues.md

         }
       }
     ```
 + API Gateway enacts the following restrictions and limitations when handling methods with either Lambda integration or HTTP integration\.
+  + Header names and query parameters are processed in a case\-sensitive way\.
   + Duplicated query string parameters are not supported\.
   + Duplicated headers are not supported\.
   + The `Host` header will not be forwarded to HTTP endpoints\.